mmiranda222/.statsuite/devsecops-adoption.md

   - allowed to merge = Maintainers
   - allowed to push = Maintainers

-Exceptions: JavaScript services are following the same rules, with the exception that the JS Lead dev. manage the roles and permissions for Maintainers with overridenn rules for senior developers.
+Exceptions: JavaScript services are following the same rules, with the exception that the JS Lead developer manages roles and permissions with overriden roles for Senior developers.

 # :repeat: Check
 ### CI